 An article in Psychology Today suggests several reasons for the pervasive denial around sexual assault.
 One reason is the myth that a perpetrator somehow looks evil, and therefore someone who looks like they belong to a higher social class may be less acceptable as a perpetrator.
 People also want to believe that the world is safe.
 Acknowledging that a “normal” person could commit a sexual offense threatens that safe world belief, and we have a natural tendency to selectively look for information that confirms our beliefs.
 Additionally, victim-blaming is rampant in sexual assault cases and this feeds into denial around the actions of the perpetrator.

 A Canadian provincial government publication identifies an opportunistic type of adult sexual offender.
 These offenders have no major lifestyle problems, tend to be non-deviant in their sexual preferences, tend to have conflicts with authority or women in the month leading up to the assault, and tend to be motivated by immediate sexual gratification (unlike other types of sexual offenders who are motivated more by power and control).
 This type of offender, like the med student mentioned, may not fit with the public’s conception of a typical sex offender, which may further fuel denial.

-While it’s perhaps unsurprising that perpetrators come up with a DARVO response, it disturbs me that this sort of response is being trotted out by attorneys.
-The individual mentioned in the news story above has already been convicted; these arguments are being made at sentencing.
-I think it’s incumbent on the judiciary to send a strong message that these types of arguments that make the convicted perpetrator out to be the victim are not acceptable in our justice system.
+While it’s perhaps unsurprising that perpetrators use a DARVO response, it really disturbs me that attorneys use it.
+The individual mentioned in the news story above has already been convicted; these arguments were made at sentencing.
+I think it’s incumbent on the judiciary to send a strong message that arguments that make the convicted perpetrator out to be the victim are not acceptable in our justice system.
 It would be nice to see DARVO called out for what it is, and rape culture really needs to die.

 You can find the rest of the What Is series here.